ETCLabs/sACN/docs/pages/using_source.md

 ```
 <!-- CODE_BLOCK_END -->

-## Update Values
+## Update Levels and Per-Address Priorities

-At this point, once you have new data to transmit, you can use the Update Values functionality to
+At this point, once you have new data to transmit, you can use one of the Update functions to
 copy in the NULL start code or per-address priority (PAP) data that should be transmitted on the
 network.
 Assuming you didn't set the manually_process_source setting to true, the source thread
 will take care of actually sending the data.
 Otherwise, you'll need to call the Process Manual